Looking to read a specific interaction between Twitch chat users? Here’s all the information you need about where to read Twitch chat logs.

 This is particularly helpful if you’re trying to figure out if a specific “ill-mannered” user has created another account to continue his wrongdoings without punishment.
 However, this method does not display comments previously removed by moderators.

-Using a third party chatbot application like Chatty can end up being quite resourceful.
-Chatty is an open-source software that comes with a ton of helpful features to streamers.
-The program is available in Windows, Linux and MacOS.
+Using a third-party chatbot application like Chatty can end up being quite resourceful.
+Chatty is an open-source software that comes with a ton of helpful features for streamers.
+The program is available in Windows, Linux, and MacOS.

-To use the program, all it takes it’s for you to link it to your Twitch account and let it run in the background while you stream.
-Some of the most important data Chatty can provide includes:
+To use the program, all it takes is for you to link it to your Twitch account and let it run in the background while you stream.
+Some of the most important data Chatty can provide include:

 - Downloading of chat history